Travel Inspiration

 Summer is a fantastic time to visit France.
 The warm weather, bright sun, good food, and relaxed lifestyle are guaranteed in any summer vacation in France.

 However, deciding where to go in France in summer isn’t easy.
 There’s just too much choice.
-We should know, we live in France, and we can still never decide where to go for the next long weekend!
+I should know, I live in France, and I can never decide where to go for the next long weekend!

-So to help you out, we have curated the nine best places to visit in France in summer, a list of our favorite favorites that will absolutely take your breath away.
-You can visit all of these places independently, and they are good for either a summer break in France or a more extended France summer vacation.
+So to help you out, I’ve curated the nine best places to visit in France in summer, a list of my favorite favorites that will absolutely take your breath away.
+You can visit all of these summer destinations in France independently, and they are good for either a summer break or more extended French summer holidays.

 Get your bathing suit and walking shoes packed, and prepare for fun days and even more exciting evenings!